-We also treats any underlying problems - such as vascular disease or atherosclerosis - that may be the cause of stroke, and offers:
+We also treat any underlying problems - such as vascular disease or atherosclerosis - that may be the cause of stroke, and offers:

-- The latest advances in stroke care, ranging from "clot-busting" drugs to improved techniques for vascular surgery
+- The latest advances in stroke care, ranging from "clot-busting" drugs.

 - Stroke nurses who coordinate the care of stroke patients.

 - Acute Stroke Team - a team of clinicians experienced in the diagnosis and treatment of stroke who are available around-the-clock for stroke emergencies

 - Rehabilitation specialists committed to helping survivors regain a comfortable quality of life.